Interplay of Kelvin-Helmholtz and superradiant instabilities of an array of quantized vortices in a two-dimensional Bose--Einstein condensate: Conclusions

+From this same point of view, the mechanism of the RI instability, involving propagating waves and localized excitations, can be thought as something that could happen in a rotating spacetime in which the ergosurface has some extra structure that can host localized modes.
+The interplay with the SRI also suggests that the presence of this extra structure does not prevent the usual superradiant phenomena to happen.
+We are going to pursue these ideas in future work.

-While the suppression of the KHI and the SRI can be expected to occur in any compressible inviscid fluid, since they essentially rely on the properties of sound waves, the existence of the RI depends on the specific structure of the shear layer and on its possibility to support surface waves.
-It is also interesting to notice that the reliance of the RI on the resonance of localized excitations with propagating modes makes it similar in nature to the instabilities of multiply quantized vortices \cite{giacomelli2020ergoregion}.
+While the suppression of the KHI and the SRI can be expected to occur in any compressible inviscid fluid, since they essentially rely on the properties of sound waves, the existence of the RI depends on the specific structure of the shear layer and on its ability to support surface waves.
+It is also interesting to notice that the reliance of the RI on the resonance between a localized excitation mode with propagating sound modes makes it similar in nature to the instabilities of multiply quantized vortices \cite{giacomelli2020ergoregion}.

-Even if in the present work we focused on atomic Bose--Einstein condensates, this physics can be expected to occur similarly in other systems such as quantum fluids of light \cite{RMP_2013}, whose superfluid properties are under active study and whose controllability could also allow experimental investigations of the instabilities that we characterized here.
+Even if in the present work we focused on atomic Bose--Einstein condensates, this physics can be expected to also occur with similar phenomenology in other systems such as quantum fluids of light \cite{RMP_2013}, whose superfluid properties are under active study and whose controllability could also allow experimental investigations of the instabilities that we characterized here.

-To conclude, we showed that the present setup displays an intriguing interplay between instabilities of different nature and with connections to various phenomena in different contexts, from well known behaviours of quantized vortices in trapped condensates, to classic hydrodynamic instabilities, to the physics of fields in curved spacetimes.
+To conclude, we showed that the flow around an array of quantized vortices displays an intriguing interplay between instabilities of different nature, with rich connections to various phenomena in different contexts, from well known behaviours of quantized vortices in trapped condensates, to classic hydrodynamic instabilities, to the physics of quantum fields in curved spacetimes.